RealTimeLogic/BAS/README.md

     -lpthread -lm -ldl
 ```

 The above command works for any HLOS with a GCC compiler (and derivatives), including cross compiling for embedded Linux, compiling for QNX, and compiling for VxWorks 7.
 Simply replace 'gcc' with the applicable compiler.
-Note that VxWorks is a cross between HLOS and RTOS; thus, you may consider using the LSP Application Manager instead (details below).
+Note that VxWorks is a cross between HLOS and RTOS; thus, you may consider using Xedge instead (details below).
 BAS supports VxWorks 5 and up.

 See the [Mako Server's Build Documentation](https://realtimelogic.com/ba/doc/?url=MakoServer/readme.html) for details on macros and other important information, but note that the amalgamated version in the standard SDK works differently.